klopp/PERL5LIB/README.md

     #    'warn' => qw/lock_and_cluck lock_and_carp/,
     # );
     #
-    use Things::Instance qw/lock_or_confess/;
+    use Things::Instance::LockSock qw/lock_or_confess/;
     lock_or_confess($LOCKFILE);
     #
     # OR [, OR...]
     #
-    use Things::Instance;
+    use Things::Instance::LockSock;
     my $lock = lock_instance($LOCKFILE);
     $lock->{errno} and Carp::croak $lock->{msg};
     #
     # OR
     #
-    use Things::Instance;
+    use Things::Instance::LockSock;
     my $lock = lock_instance($LOCKFILE);
     if ( $lock->{errno} ) {
         if ( $lock->{reason} eq 'open' ) {